riquelmemontijo/library/README.md

 * Business flow

-- [x] Borrow of books to students
+- [x] Lending of books to students
-- [x] Debit generation if there is a delay in returning books
+- [x] Debit generation if there is a delay in the returning of books
 - [x] Payment of debits

 * Tasks